Choose a language

 In this paper we explore the key trends that are shaping the face of assessment today.
 Many of these changes are already influencing where assessment will take us in the near future.

-We’d like to focus on the top five:
+We focus on the top five:

 - Enhanced candidate experience: the longstanding stand-off is ending between the traditional and staid on the one hand and the more engaging and lively candidate experience on the other.
 New forms of attractive but accurate assessment are now disrupting the party.